 Via ferrata or bare rock face, climbing hall or bouldering, ice climbing or a winter break?
-Strictly speaking climbing cannot be defined as one single sport as there’s an abundance of different variations to suit all tastes.
-Of course you may have ambitions to conquer the north faces of the Alps but if you’re a beginner you should set your sights a little lower.
+Strictly speaking, climbing cannot be defined as one single sport as there’s an abundance of different variations to suit all tastes.
+Of course, you may have ambitions to conquer the north faces of the Alps but if you’re a beginner you should set your sights a little lower.

 Scaling the rock face

 Climbing surely belongs to one of the best things that you can do in the mountains.
 Wrapping your fingers around a bare rock face, you look to great heights and think your next steps through carefully.
 Absolute silence surrounds you broken only by the gentle hum of insects and chirping of birds.
 You slowly start moving, your arms and hands showing you the way as you take off.
-Completely reliant on yourself and your climbing companions, there’s scarcely any other sport which allows you to be so at one with yourself.
+Completely reliant on yourself and your climbing companions, there’s scarcely any other sport that allows you to be so at one with yourself.
 However, it pays to watch out.
-As beautiful as the surrounding scenery may be, you should always be on the look out for dangers that come alongside climbing.
+As beautiful as the surrounding scenery may be, you should always be on the lookout for dangers that come alongside climbing.
 You should always be attentive to your own moves and that of your partner.
 Overestimation and overconfidence have no place at all on the mountain.
-If in doubt always climb with an experienced mountain guide and never stray from the predetermined climbing routes.
+If in doubt, always climb with an experienced mountain guide and never stray from the predetermined climbing routes.

 In recent times many more via ferrate have been developed, meaning that you can now climb throughout the entire region on designated routes over rock and mountain faces.
-It goes without saying that there are also dangers going alongside this, and you should never overestimate your abilities.
+It goes without saying that there are also dangers associated with this, and you should never overestimate your abilities.
 Always keep a firm grip of the rope and keep attached to the equipment.
 Beginners should climb under the instruction of an experienced guide who will show you the ropes (no pun intended!).